XR-Studios/xr-studios.github.io/docs/content/perforce.md

 Either navigate to it's directory, or find them directly in perforce in the workspace tab.

-!> Note: When saving files, do not alter the directory from their current location.
+!> When saving files, do not alter the directory from their current location.

 Depending on the type of project file supplied, please read through the relevant information about the working with the template scene files:
 - [Unreal Engine](docs/content/unreal.md)